fired-up/fired-up/README.md

 ### Firebase Functions Deploy

+Firebase Functions from the loaded Fired Up plugins will be rolled up together for deployment.

 ### Other Integrations

 There are several more vendor-specific plugins to Fired Up in the Tom Steyer integrations repo